ivodeliefde/masterThesis/README.md

 ## Goal
 This thesis aims to explore to what extent the semantic web can add usefull functionality to Sensor Observation Services.
 The focus lies on three functionalities: discovery of sensor data sources, integration of sensor data and aggregation of sensor data.
 The goal is to create two automated processes:

-1. Generate linked data from metadata inside a SOS and publish it in a SPARQL endpoint
+1. Generate linked data from metadata inside a SOS and publish it in a SPARQL endpoint (see folder 'WPS1')

-2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request, using the semantic web.
+2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request, using the semantic web (see folder 'WPS2')

 ## Methods
 A catalogue service can be used to discover a SOS, but the semantic web has a number of characteristics that could make it a good alternative.
 The metadata is explicitly defined on the web, with a multitude of links to related data.
 The semantic web can therefore be crawled to find the data sources that are relevant, instead of making a specific request to a catalogue service at a specific URL.